umarfarooq003/Ceaser-Cipher/README.md

 git clone <repository_url>
 cd <repository_directory>

-2.Run the script using Python. python caesar_cipher.py
+2. Run the script using Python. python caesar_cipher.py
 Program Menu
 When you run the script, you will see a menu with the following options: